 Very Important!
 Those who plan to book their own flights should not make any binding or non-refundable arrangements until their place has been confirmed in writing on the tour and Temple World has confirmed that it is a guaranteed departure.

 The tour price includes

-Domestic flights in Madagascar as mentioned in the itinerary, hotel accommodation in a twin or double bedded rooms with ensuite bathroom throughout, all excursions with local guides including entrance fees (except any optional excursions if mentioned), full board (except Day 1 where only dinner is included), expert leader.
+Domestic flights in Madagascar as mentioned in the itinerary, hotel accommodation in a twin or double bedded rooms with ensuite bathroom throughout, all excursions with local guides including entrance fees (except any optional excursions if mentioned), full board (except Day 1 where no meals are included), expert leader.

 International flights, meals on Day 1 (15 August), travel insurance, drinks, tips to drivers & local guides, items of a personal nature.

 NHS Fit for Travel advises travellers to Madagascar are usually recommended to immunise against: Diphtheria, Tetanus, Hepatitis A, Influenza A (H1N1) and Typhoid.
 Malaria is prevalent across the country and prophylaxis is essential.
-AYellow Fever certificate is required if entering from an area with a risk of yellow fever transmission.
-Please seek professional medical advice at least 8 week before departure.
+A Yellow Fever certificate is required if entering from an area with a risk of yellow fever transmission.
+Please seek professional medical advice at least 8 weeks before departure.
 NHS Fit For Travel Website

 A visa on arrival is required by all nationalities.
 Currently there is no fee for this but if reinstated may be in the region of £45.
 Please check at the time of booking.